suurjaak/grepros-release/README.md

 Note that some expressions may need to be quoted to avoid shell auto-unescaping or auto-expanding them, e.g. `linear.x=2.?5` should be given as `"linear.x=2\.?5"`.

+Care must also be taken with unquoted wildcards, as they will auto-expanded by shell if they happen to match paths on disk.

 Installation
 ------------